How to Reduce Machine Downtime and Maximize OEE

 April 2, 2026

-Unscheduled machine failures are a ruthless killer of manufacturing profitability, and they are consuming profit margins every minute that the machine does not turn on.
-Plant heads and maintenance professionals are under constant stress to maintain production schedules even in case of unforeseen failure and complicated management of assets.
+Unscheduled machine failures are a ruthless killer of manufacturing profitability, consuming profit margins every minute a machine is offline.
+Plant heads and maintenance professionals are under constant stress to maintain production schedules despite unforeseen failures and complex asset management challenges.

-To turn the situation around in the case of regaining control of the operations, it is necessary to drop the reactive approach to firefighting and focus more on data-driven strategy.
-Through the adoption of Industry 4.0 approaches and rigorous optimization of Overall Equipment Effectiveness (OEE), the plants will be able to predict failure and discover excess production potential.
+To regain control of operations, manufacturers must drop the reactive firefighting approach and shift to a data-driven strategy.
+Through Industry 4.0 approaches and rigorous optimization of Overall Equipment Effectiveness (OEE), plants can predict failures and unlock hidden production potential.

 The Three Pillars of OEE

-• Availability: Compares the actual production time with planned production time, including all planned stops and unscheduled breakdowns.
+• Availability: Compares actual production time with planned production time, accounting for all planned stops and unscheduled breakdowns.

-• Performance: compares actual throughput with the theoretical maximum machine speed with consideration of micro-stops and slow cycles.
+• Performance: Compares actual throughput with the theoretical maximum machine speed, factoring in micro-stops and slow cycles.

-• Quality (Yield): Measures the rate of first-time parts, without defects, and singles out both initial and stationary rejects.
+• Quality (Yield): Measures the rate of first-time good parts, identifying both initial and secondary rejects.

 Calculating True Effectiveness